 Symptoms of Graves' Disease, which disproportionately affects women, are wide ranging and creep into nearly every system of a body.
 Wright first noticed them as a freshman basketball player in high school.

-She could hardly run the length of the court twice before intense fatigue engulfed her.
+She could hardly run down and back the length of the court before intense fatigue engulfed her.
 Soon she endured sleepless nights marked by nagging anxiety.
 Her heart raced.
 Her hair began to fall out.
 She lost more than 20 pounds in a matter of weeks.

 Wright and her worried parents, Rusty and Kelly, came north to Nashville to see a specialist at Vanderbilt University Medical Center.
 The doctor made a nearly instant diagnosis.
 From across the room she could see Wright's swollen thyroid.
 The butterfly-shaped gland was bulging out from behind her collarbone.

-For years she medicated to control the disease's symptoms, the most worrisome among them the elevated heart rate.
+For years she medicated to control the disease's symptoms, the most worrisome among them the irregular and elevated heart rate.
 Much of the struggle was more than physical though.

 "It took a toll on my mind.
 I had a lot of doubts about myself," she said.
 "It was like trying to play basketball with a hand tied behind my back.
 I was so hard on myself because I couldn't see this, couldn't see my injury.
 I had a hard time accepting it and tried to push through it."